OT-OSM/linux_armour/README.md

 Inventory
 ----------
-An inventory should look like this:-
+An inventory should look like this:
 ```ini
 [osconfig]
 192.168.1.198    ansible_user=ubuntu